 'He consoled me by saying that he would give me certain papers... (me consoló diciendo, que me daria ciertos papeles) and on the same day, he sent me one of his servants with said papers... (el mismo dia me envió un criado suyo con dichos papeles...)'.

 To make sure his legal point is understood, he explains that the papers contained information for the previous, current and following two chapters, which validates January 6, 1645 on page 349.
-Out of context, the conversation with the prior and delivery of papers "on the same day" would be irrelevant and too trivial for a historical work, but necessary to confirm a hidden messages.
+Out of context, the conversation with the prior and delivery of papers "on the same day" would be too trivial for a historical work, but necessary to confirm a hidden messages.
 Nevetheless, historians maintain unanimously that Pujades had died in 1635 and that this and all other references to the 1640s were forged by Fornés.